oracle/oracle-database-operator/docs/sidb/README.md

 After this command completes, ORDS is installed in the container database (CDB) of the Single Instance Database.

 ##### Note:
-You are required to specify the ORDS secret in the [oraclerestdataservice_create.yaml](../../config/samples/sidb/oraclerestdataservice_create.yaml) file.
+You are required to specify the ORDS Secret in the [`oraclerestdataservice_create.yaml`](../../config/samples/sidb/oraclerestdataservice_create.yaml) file.
 The default value mentioned in the `adminPassword.secretName` field is `ords-secret`.
-You can create this secret manually by using the following command:
+You can create this Secret manually by using the following command:

 ```bash
 kubectl create secret generic ords-secret --from-literal=oracle_pwd=<specify password here>
 ```

-Alternatively, you can create this secret and the APEX secret by filling the passwords in the **[oraclerestdataservice_secrets.yaml](../../config/samples/sidb/oraclerestdataservice_secrets.yaml)** file and applying it using the command below:
+Alternatively, you can create this Secret by filling the passwords in the **[`oraclerestdataservice_secrets.yaml`](../../config/samples/sidb/oraclerestdataservice_secrets.yaml)** file and applying it using the following command:

 ```bash
 kubectl apply -f singleinstancedatabase_secrets.yaml
 ```
-The APEX secret created above, will be used while [installing APEX](#apex-installation).

 #### Creation Status